cipher982/DRL-DQN-Model/README.md

 The specific model used is referred to as a **Deep Q-Network**.
 First proposed by [DeepMind](https://deepmind.com/) in 2015, [see paper here in Nature](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf), it attempted to incorporate deep neural networks and traditional Q-Learning into a unified framework that could better generalize between environments, and deal with the larger complexity of continuous state spaces and visual images (relative to the state space of a game such as chess).

-### The basics of a DQN
+### The basics of a Q-Network

+![image_q_diagram]

-We start with the idea of Q-Learning, in which we have a table of possible states and actions *Q[S,A]*, and the expected reward of each combination.
-When the agent needs to act, it chooses the maximum expected value action for that state, as according to the table.
-As stated above, this complexity quickly gets out of hand when scaling up environments and we would like to generalize between state/action rewards rather than purely memorizing the past.
+We start with the traditional method of Q-Learning, in which we have a table of possible states and actions Q[S,A], and the expected reward of each combination.
+When the agent needs to act, it chooses the maximum expected value action for that state, as according to the Q-table.
+As stated above, **this complexity quickly gets out of hand when scaling up environments** and we would like to generalize between state/action rewards rather than purely memorizing the past.

+As an example: in the table below is a very simple environment in which there are only 3 states and 3 actions.
+The green circles represent the expected rewards for each combination.
+While this may be manageable to a human and more complex environments may still be manageable for a computer, eventually the infinitely continuous nature of the real world and the unavoidable issue of exponentially increasing combinations will come with a vengeance.

+![image_q_table]

 ##### Enter neural networks
 A core idea behind neural networks is pattern fitting, specifically the ability to represent compressed connections from **input --> output**, which in the case of supervised learning may be **image --> cat** or **audio --> text**.
 In the case of reinforcement learning, we are trying to learn **state --> actions/rewards**.
 So given a particular state (for example the relative positions of different bananas compared to my agent) the model will output the expected reward for each action of *forward/backward/left/right*.
 It is expected to learn that if a blue banana is in front of me while a yellow is to the left, the agent will turn left and then head forward.